paryswest/_pizza-generator/README.md

 # Too Hungry to Decide
 A random topping generator for all pizza lovers alike!
 If you love pizza, this app is surely something that you'll....wanna sink your teeth in to.
 Vegetarian Friendly! 🥬

+**Please note that as of right now, this application is only desktop friendly.
+Responsiveness will come later on**

 **Link to project:** Coming soon!

 <div align="center">